Francisco1904/MyOwnWeather-v2/README.md

 - Log-in functionality ✅
 - Multiple location saving ✅
 - Weather alerts and notifications ✅
+- Skip links for improved keyboard navigation ✅
 - More detailed weather statistics and charts
 - Offline support with service worker for full PWA capabilities
-- Location-based weather alerts
-- Custom user themes
 - Weather widget for embedding
-- Skip links for improved keyboard navigation ✅
-- Advanced dynamic metadata for SEO
-- Notification scheduling and frequency controls
-- Enhanced notification preview customization

 ---